sirikon/ebro/docs/README.md

 Ebro follows [SemVer](https://semver.org/), this means that it's important to clarify what the API is in Ebro, or, "the exposed parts that will only break compatibility on major version releases".

-Ebro's "API" in SemVer terms is composed of, but not limited to:
+Ebro's API in SemVer terms is composed of, but not limited to:

 - The `Ebro.yaml` specification.
-The main idea is that an `Ebro.yaml` file that worked on Ebro version `1.X.X` **MUST** work exactly the same on any future version under the `1.X.X` major release.
+The main idea is that an `Ebro.yaml` file that worked on Ebro version `1.x.x` **MUST** work exactly the same on any future version under the `1.x.x` major release.
 This includes, but is not limited to:
   - How `Ebro.yaml` is interpreted.
   - Environment variables added by Ebro during the execution.
+    - **New** environment variables prefixed with `EBRO_` **COULD** be added, and this would not be considered a breaking change.
   - How scripts are interpreted and executed.
   - How task names are processed and referred to.
   - In which order are tasks executed.
-- The CLI **actions**, meaning how the machine state changes given a set of commands and flags.
+- The CLI **actions**, meaning how the machine state changes given an `Ebro.yaml` file and a set of commands and flags.
+  - How the internals of the `.ebro` directory operate **IS NOT** part of the API, and this could change at any time without being considered a breaking change.
-- The CLI **output** (stdout and stderr) of the `-version`, `-plan`, `-inventory` and `-list` commands.
-These commands output an structured representation of data.
+- The CLI **stdout output** (**NOT** stderr) of the `-version`, `-plan`, `-inventory` and `-list` commands.
+These commands output a structured representation of data.
 New data could be added in the future, but existing data will remain the same.
 This doesn't apply to formatting, as it could change as long as it satisfies the output format specification.

-Now, there are some things that are **NOT** considered part of the API and can change at any time, including but not limited to:

-- The CLI **output** of any other command apart from the ones explicitly mentioned above.
+  - The CLI stdout and stderr output of any other command apart from the ones explicitly mentioned above are **NOT** considered part of the API and could change at any time without it being considered a breaking change.

-- Unintended functionality that gets included in Ebro but is considered a bug afterwards.
-Bugs won't be kept for the sake of API stability and will be removed.
-If this was the case, a release including a combo of bugfix/breaking change will have proper instructions for updating affected `Ebro.yaml` files.
+Unintended functionality that gets included in Ebro but is considered a bug afterwards will **NOT** be considered part of the API. **Bugs won't be kept for the sake of API stability and will be removed**.
+If this was the case, a release including a bugfix that is also a breaking change will have proper instructions for updating any affected `Ebro.yaml` file.